rehierl/node-tree-outliner/about-sequences.md

 ```

 A sequence of nodes is said to be **a sequence of subsequent nodes**, if any
-node within that sequence is subsequent to any of its predecessor nodes.
+node within that sequence is subsequent to any of its predecessors.

 A sequence of nodes is said to be **a sequence of directly subsequent nodes**,
 if any node within that sequence is directly subsequent to its immediate